 Keyword Data “Not Provided” or “Not Set” by Google

-Posted on December 4, 2011 by Hans Riemer
+Posted by Hans Riemer

 One of the most important things a Web Analytics tool can tell you is the keywords people are typing to find your website on the search engines.
 Lately, however, Google has been blocking significant portions of that data, ostensibly for privacy reasons.